jupytercon/jupytercon2025-developingextensions/01-schedule.md

 [Official JupyterCon program](https://events.linuxfoundation.org/jupytercon/program/schedule/)

-:::{attention}
+:::{attention} 🏗️  Under development
-🏗️ This schedule is under development.
+These materials are under development and subject to change all the way until JupyterCon!
 :::